codefresh-support/hybrid-runner-support/README.md

 ## PreReqs

-1. Kubernetes context must be configured to cluster running Codefresh runner.
+1. `kubectl config current-context` must be the context of the cluster the runner is located in
-2. [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) must be installed and configured.
+2. [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) must be installed and configured
+3. jq (used to gather information)
 3. git (can download a zip version instead)

 ## Script Usage